learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ### Visualize compressed representations

-Visualizing the components from PCA is slightly tricky, as they have new dimensions, which may not correspond accurately to the 64x64 size of the original images.
+Visualizing the components from PCA is slightly tricky, as they have new dimensions which may not correspond accurately to the 64x64 size of the original images.
 Fortunately, scikit-learn provides a useful `.inverse_transformation()` method to PCA allowing you to reproject the compressed dataset back to the original size.
-This allows you to observe what features are retrieved and encapsulated within the principle components.
+This allows you to observe what features are retrieved and encapsulated within the principal components.

 ```python